Armenia and Azerbaijan: A decades-long bloody rivalry

 Armenia, a Christian country since the fourth century, has been rocked by political and economic instability since it gained independence from the former USSR.

+The Soviet authorities merged the predominantly ethnic Armenian territory with Azerbaijan in 1921.
+After the 1991 collapse of the Soviet Union, Armenian separatists seized it in a move supported by Yerevan.
+An ensuing war left 30,000 people dead and forced hundreds of thousands from their homes.

-Like his father, Ilham has quashed all opposition to his rule and in 2017 made his wife, Mehriban, the country's first vice president.
+Like his father, Mr Ilham has quashed all opposition to his rule and in 2017 made his wife, Mehriban, the country's first vice-president.

 RUSSIA AND TURKEY